tawi1/DotsTrafficCity/docs/source/animationbaker.rst

 #. :ref:`Bake <animationBakerHowTo>` the texture.
 #.
 Select any character (for example `Character1`).
 #.
 Press the `Preview` button.
 #.
-Make sure that `Refresh Always` option is enabled for preview.
+Make sure that `Refresh Always` option is enabled in the editor.

 	.. image:: /images/pedestrian/baker/window/RefreshAlways.png